gmfc/helios-os/docs/persistent_fs.md

 Executables are TypeScript files.
 The kernel hashes the source, checks `compile_cache` for a matching compiled blob, and compiles with esbuild on a miss.

+### Package index

+Available packages are listed in `/etc/apt/index.json`.
+Each entry provides the path to a tarball and an optional SHA-256 checksum.
+The `apt` CLI reads this file for `search` and `install` operations and extracts files into `/usr/bin`.

 ## 7. Performance considerations

 * A small page cache avoids repeated DB lookups for hot data.